Janet Jackson, 54, Goes Shirtless In Black Fur Coat & Leather Pants In London

 She wore her long, dark hair parted to the side.
 The locks were styled in loose braids, which she had slung over one of her shoulders.

 Janet’s followers immediately went wild for the snap, clicking the like button more than 17,000 times within the first hour after it was published to her account.
-Her admirers also hit up the comments section to leave over 660 remarks about the pic during that time.
+Her admirers also hit up the comments section to leave over 660 remarks during that time.

 “You are just a pretty woman, no if and’s or buts,” one follower wrote.